thustorage/NKI-MoE/README.md

 The MLSys 2026 competition track presented a unique challenge: optimizing MoE model inference on specialized AI hardware using low-level programming interfaces.
 Specifically, teams were tasked with implementing the Qwen3-30B-A3B model targeting a single AWS Trainium2/3 chip.

+A technical report for this work is included in the repository as [Report.pdf](Report.pdf).

 ## Repository Structure

 ### Optimized Kernels